SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Context.EditRegKey(string baseKey, string sKey, string name, object data, RegType type)	//Edit a registry key for current user, baseKey can either be "HKEY_LOCAL_MACHINE" or "HKEY_CURRENT_USER"
 	EditRegKey uses a custom registry data type to use, by using Nucleus.RegType.DWord for example.
 The last word can be of the same name of RegistryValueKind enum.
 Context.Nickname										//Use this in a game handler to get the player's nickname Context.EpicLang                                                                                //A start argument that get user Epic language parameter //ex: Context.StartArguments = ' -AlwaysFocus -nosplash -nomoviestartup -nomouse' + Context.EpicLang; (if Epic Language is set to "en" return => "-epiclocale=en", Should not be necessary in most cases)
+Context.GamepadGuid                                                                             //Get the raw gamepad guid

+Context.GamepadId										//Useful to make sure that controllers are correctly assigned to the player they are meant to be assigned.

-Context.GamepadGuid										//Get the raw gamepad guid Context.x360ceGamepadGuid									//Get the x360ce formatted gamepad guid Context.LocalIP											//Local IP address of the computer Context.EnvironmentPlayer									//Path to current players Nucleus environment
+Context.x360ceGamepadGuid									//Get the x360ce formatted gamepad guid Context.LocalIP											//Local IP address of the computer Context.EnvironmentPlayer									//Path to current players Nucleus environment